TelemetryHarbor/harbor-docs/docs/introduction/concepts.md

 ## Visualization with Grafana

-Telemetry Harbor includes built-in integration with **Grafana**, a leading visualization platform.
+Harbor Scale includes built-in integration with **Grafana**, a leading visualization platform.
 Every user is provisioned with a Grafana account, and each Harbor is automatically configured as a data source, allowing for instant dashboarding and data exploration.

 Through Grafana, you can: